top of page

 Address Check

 We can run a limited address check aka Skip trace which includes a brief social media search, prison and county jail match for a probable last known address.
-Our fee to run an address check starts at $20.00.
+Additional fees may apply.

 USPS

 We can also submit a change of address or boxholder information request to the USPS to see if the individual or business has provided a new address.
-The fee for this service starts at $20 depending on post office location.
+Additional fees may apply depending on location of the post office for retrieval.

 These services are soley for the purposes of serving legal process.
 We do not provide address checks or USPS address/boxholder information for any other purpose.
 Contact us at (414) 207-9094 or inbox@serveprocesswi.com for more information or to get started.